House of Schönborn: Later history

 Johann Philipp von Schönborn of Eschbach, son of a minor nobleman in the employ of the then Lutheran counts of Wied, became a Catholic priest in the impoverished times of the Thirty Years' War.
 He was admitted as a minor canon by the cathedral chapter of Wurzburg.
-At the time, the family consisted only of his brother and himself.
-These two brought the family to power and fame, founding new branches that were to become widely known throughout Europe.
-Johann Philipp became a priest at Wurzburg Cathedral at the age of 16, changed to Mainz Cathedral in 1625 and to Worms Cathedral in 1630.
+At the time, the Schönborn family consisted only of himself and his brother, a rather poor knight with limited estates.
+These two initially quite insignificant brothers brought the family to power and fame, and the new branches emanating from the non-celibate brother were to become widely known throughout Europe.

+Johann Philipp became a priest at Wurzburg Cathedral at the age of 16, translated to Mainz Cathedral in 1625, and to Worms Cathedral in 1630.
 He became a provost and, in 1642, was elected prince-bishop of Wurzburg.
-His diplomatic skills made him an important mediator during the Peace of Westphalia negotiations that ended the Thirty Years' War in 1648.
+His ruthless prosecution of the Counter Reformation eliminated Lutheranism from the territory he controlled.
+His diplomatic skills made him an important mediator during the negotiations that ended the Thirty Years' War in 1648.
 As a result, he was additionally elected Archbishop of Mainz in 1647, thus also ruler of the Electorate of Mainz and archchancellor of the Holy Roman empire.
-In 1663 he also received the princely-bishopric of Worms.
-He was an effective administrator of his principalities and was able to bring back economic recovery.
+In 1663, he also received the princely-bishopric of Worms.
+He was an effective administrator of his principalities and was able to bring about economic recovery.
 He fortified the city of Mainz and founded hospitals and high schools.
 His court was a center of German politics in the post-war era.
 Johann Philipp was the first of six members of the Schönborn family who, in the course of more than three generations, were to rule over eight of the most prestigious ecclesiastical principalities of the Holy Roman Empire.